bredlej/init-cmake-project/README.md

 ` > init-cmake-project PROJECT_DIR PROJECT_NAME LIBRARY_NAME EXECUTABLE_NAME`

-This will create a ready-to-build project under the `PROJECT_DIR` directory.
+This will create a ready-to-build project inside `PROJECT_DIR`.

-To build the project go inside the `build` directory and run `build.sh`
+To build the project go inside the `build` directory and run `build_app.sh`

 ## Dependencies